 Once you’ve identified your goal, target audience, and the benefits of your product/service, it’s time to start crafting your sales page.

 I know this can be a nerve-wracking process, especially if you haven’t done it before.

 Writing sales copy is entirely different from academic writing.
 I learned this the hard way.

-And since I want you to avoid that, here are several tips to write a clear and convincing sales page that converts:
+And since I want you to avoid that, here are several tips on how to write a sales page that converts:

 Your sales page’s visitors are not there to read a book.
 With very short attention spans, they’ll most probably skim through the text to find bits that grab them.
 To effectively capture their attention:

 - Craft catchy headlines.

 2. Don’t Be Afraid of Selling, and Use Urgency